Wperume/TodoList/README.md

 1. **OCI Account** with appropriate permissions
 2. **Two Compute Instances** (VM.Standard.E2.1.Micro eligible for Always Free tier)
-   - Database VM: Oracle Linux 8 or Ubuntu 20.04+
+   - Database VM: Oracle Linux 8 or Ubuntu 20.04+ (aarch64 or x86_64)
-   - Application VM: Oracle Linux 8 or Ubuntu 20.04+
+   - Application VM: Oracle Linux 8 or Ubuntu 20.04+ (aarch64 or x86_64)
+   - Note: Scripts auto-detect architecture and OS
-3. **VCN Configuration**:
+3. **VCN Configuration** (Security Lists):
+   - **CRITICAL:** Security Lists must be configured or deployment will fail with timeouts
+   - For Database VM subnet:
-   - Security List allowing port 5432 (PostgreSQL) within VCN
+     - Ingress: TCP port 5432 from `10.0.0.0/24` (or your VCN CIDR)
+   - For Application VM subnet:
-   - Security List allowing port 8080 (API) from internet (or your IP range)
+     - Ingress: TCP port 8080 from `0.0.0.0/0` (or your IP for security)
-   - Security List allowing port 8443 (HTTPS) from internet (optional)
+     - Ingress: TCP ports 80, 443 from `0.0.0.0/0` (optional, for future HTTPS)
+   - Go to: OCI Console → Networking → Virtual Cloud Networks → Your VCN → Security Lists
 4. **SSH Access** to both VMs
+5. **Your TodoList GitHub Repository URL** (for application setup)

 ### Phase 1: Database VM Setup